kokiagata/kokiagata/README.md

-- 👋 Hi, I’m @kokiagata
+- 👋 Hi, I’m Koki Agata.
+I am a self-taught programmer with experiences in both front-end and back-end programming.
+I am mostly using JavaScript and its middledwares, but also learning other languages to expand my expertise.
-- 👀 I’m interested in back-end programming using JS
+- 👀 I’m interested more so in back-end programming, but I also enjoy creating responsive front-end projects.
-- 🌱 I’m currently learning mern
+- 🌱 I’m currently learning MERN
 - 💞️ I’m looking to collaborate on anything I can contribute!
 - 📫 How to reach me: e-mail